ConnectedLib/connectedlib10/modules/mentoring/section-3-1.md

 module_name: mentoring
 module_full_name: Mentoring
 section: 3.
 Developing Menors and Mentorship Programs
-subsection: three-zero
+subsection: three-one
 ---

 There are four steps in designing a mentorship-focused program:

-#### STEP 1: Design your program and develop a mentoring roadmap.
+### STEP 1: Design your program and develop a mentoring roadmap.

 What are your goals?
 What participants are you looking for?
 Different individuals can play a role in mentoring.
 For initial ideas, we outline three different types of mentoring roles that can happen within libraries: